jasonrsadler/docs.dsentr.com/docs/nodes/triggers/trigger-nodes.md

 Each scheduled execution runs independently.
 If a workflow is still running when the next scheduled time arrives, DSentr automatically skips that run to prevent overlapping executions.
-You can view upcoming and completed runs from the **Run History** tab.

 ---